spicyjack/afb/docs/notes.md

 Should I do, I will do, I just did

 ## Todo ##
+- Show an alert popup box when any of the functions that are not currently implemented are clicked on
 - Sanitize input
   - Add a function to `factoid_tool.pl` that checks the content against a default regex pattern, warn if any factoids don't match the pattern (i.e.